alaugks/spring-messagesource-catalog/README.md

-# Catalog to create a custom Spring MessageSource
+# Package to create a custom Spring MessageSource

 This package extends the AbstractMessageSource and therefore the MessageSource interface.